Did Cavemen Cut Their Hair?

 Considering the environment in which cavemen lived, it's plausible that they faced situations in which short hair would provide them with certain practical advantages.
 For example, in warm climates, short hair could help regulate body temperature and prevent overheating.
 Likewise, short hair could reduce the burden of parasites and facilitate hygiene in an era when health and survival were fundamental.

-Analogies with contemporary tribal societies: Although we cannot directly affirm that cavemen cut their hair, we can analyze contemporary tribal societies that maintain ancient traditions and similar practices.
+Another path is to look for analogies with contemporary tribal societies: although we cannot directly affirm that cavemen cut their hair, we can analyze societies that maintain ancient traditions and similar practices.
 In some indigenous cultures, hair cutting in men is associated with rites of passage to adulthood, religious rituals, or social hierarchies.

 Although direct evidence about whether cavemen cut their hair is scarce, there are indications that allow us to speculate on this possibility.
 Archaeological findings, the cultural and symbolic importance of hair, practical and adaptive reasons, and analogies with contemporary tribal societies provide us with a framework to consider that hair care and cutting could have been a practice present in ancient prehistoric civilizations.
 However, future research and discoveries are required to obtain more solid conclusions on this subject.